lupyuen/lupyuen.github.io/src/auto.md

 remote-bl602/scripts/test.sh
 ```

+_Can we solve this by merging the LoRaWAN Stack upstream?_

+The LoRaWAN Stack is not ready to be upstreamed because it uses different Coding Conventions. [(See this)](https://lupyuen.github.io/articles/lorawan3#notes)

+Even if we could, we would need an automated, remote way to test if the LoRaWAN Stack is still working when there are changes to other upstream code.

+(Our Auto Flash and Test Script would be helpful here)

 [downstream-2022-01-19](https://github.com/lupyuen/incubator-nuttx/releases/tag/downstream-2022-01-19)

 Merged a huge bunch of #NuttX Upstream Updates ...
 LoRaWAN still works great! 🎉 Testing upstream updates is so much easier with #BL602 Auto Flash & Test 👍